These Nutella Truffles are my amazing healthy interpretation of the uber popular chocolate nutty spread made into delicious truffles.

 - 3 tablespoons cacao powder

 - 8 tablespoons coconut milk

 - 2 tablespoons maple syrup or rice malt syrup

 - 1 teaspoon vanilla extract

-- ¼ cup cacao powder (for coating)
+- ¼ cup cacao powder for coating

-- Place the hazelnuts into a high-speed blender and process until they form a smooth paste.
+- Make truffles.
+Place the hazelnuts into a high-speed blender and process until they form a smooth paste.
 Add in all of the other ingredients and process until combined and smooth.
 Place the mixture in a bowl and place in the freezer to firm up, approximately 1 hour.

 - Store in an airtight container in the freezer and remove 5 minutes before eating.